 Viewpoint: 'Don't just protect beautiful area's''Bescherm niet alleen wat mooi is' : Visie, Resource jrg.
 17 nr.
 13 p.
 8-8, 2023-03-17, https://edepot.wur.nl/589988;Viewpoint: 'Don't just protect beautiful area's', Resource jrg.
 17 nr.
 13 p.
 8-8, 2023-03-16, https://edepot.wur.nl/590120

 Dies Natalis 2023 Presentation Joshua Wambugu

 The 2022 Diadema antillarum die-off event: Comparisons with the 1983-1984 mass mortalityFrontiers in Marine Science 9 (2023). - ISSN 2296-7745

 The effect of artificial reef design on the attraction of herbivorous fish and on coral recruitment, survival and growthEcological Engineering 188 (2023). - ISSN 0925-8574

 Highlighted student projects

 At MAE we are working on various research lines.
-Students can join the research efforts via thesis projects, internships and/or short research projects.
+Students can join the research efforts via thesis projects, internships, research practices and/or short research projects.
 See below for some highlighted projects.
 If you are interested in any of these, please contact firstname.lastname@example.org!